vkatti/vkatti/README.md

 -   :telescope: Check out my [distill website and blog hosted on Netlify](https://vishalkatti.com "https://vishalkatti.com").
 -   :seedling: I work a 9-5 job and provide freelance services in my spare time.
-I’m currently learning Python for data analysis.
--   :dancers: I have made a few open-source contributions to {openxlsx}
+-   :dancers: I have contributed to the open-source project, specifically to {openxlsx} R package.
-    R package.
 I’m looking to collaborate on anything R related outside of my work network.
 -   :thinking: I’m looking for full-time remote job at an org. that uses R extensively which will allow me to learn further and possibly teach others.